-We have established a governance framework to develop, enhance, implement and monitor our Group Sustainability Strategy.
+We have a well-established governance framework to develop, enhance, implement and monitor our Group Sustainability Strategy.

 Board of Directors